 Unless you're working with a very brightly-coloured oil like turmeric, the chances of staining in your final product are rare.
 Most essential oils tend to be a nice pale yellow to transparent colour that you would normally expect with most soaps.

 If you're still worried about the effects of discolouration, however, it might be a good idea to add a coloured pigment to your soap while mixing your base oils together.
-Here's a good colourful soap recipe to get you started.

 Do I have to use essential oils for my soap?